 Cargo & Storage

-The Corolla has a 13-cubic-foot trunk.
+The Toyota Corolla has a 13-cubic-foot trunk.
 The Civic, Cruze and Elantra all have larger cargo areas that measure a maximum of 15.1, 14.8 and 14.4 cubic feet, respectively.
 At 13.2 cubic feet, the Focus' trunk is about the same size, and the Mazda3's 12.4-cubic-foot trunk is a little smaller.
 A standard 60/40-split folding backseat lets you expand the cargo area into the Corolla's passenger compartment when you need more space.

 Other storage areas include door pockets with an integrated water-bottle holder, an average-size glove box and a small bin under the front center armrest.

-In Insurance Institute for Highway Safety testing, the Corolla received the highest rating, good, in each crash test.
+In Insurance Institute for Highway Safety testing, the Toyota Corolla received the highest rating, good, in each crash test.
 It also earned IIHS' highest rating of superior for its front crash prevention technology.
 The Corolla also earned a five-star overall rating from the National Highway Traffic Safety Administration for crash-test performance and rollover resistance.

 Value in Its Class

 Few cars are more ubiquitous than the Toyota Corolla, which was first sold in the U.S. nearly 50 years ago.
 It's built its reputation on fuel efficiency and dependability, and those remain hallmarks of the current version.